 According to Deuteronomy 32:13, you could find honey under the rocks in a lotta places where honey would be made; and honey would be readily found out in that area; and we can understand eating honey, but locusts — dewinged, baked, and salted.
 Still don't do anything for me.

 Leviticus 11:22 indicates that the Lord permitted, and by implication even encouraged, the Israelites to eat four different kinds of insects which, today, we would call locusts.
-He literally ate...bugs, insects.
+He literally ate bugs, insects.
 You know, we think that's horrible.
-Arabs today still eat those same kinda locusts; and if you think that's something, you can go to the fanciest restaurant in L.A., and they'll feed you snails if you want 'em, only they call it escargot, but it's snails.
-Just step on it, and you'll find out...
+Arabs today still eat those same kinda locusts; and if you think that's somethin’, you can go to the fanciest restaurant in L.A., and they'll feed you snails if you want 'em, only they call it escargot, but it's snails.
+Just step on it, and you'll find out.

-Now, lemme just draw this to a conclusion by mentioning this.
+Now, let me just draw this to a conclusion by mentioning this.
 The fact that they were baptized is shocking.
 I'll tell you why.
 Listen to me.
 Never — I'll say it again — never in all history had any Jew submitted to being baptized.
 Okay?
 This is something new.
 "Oh," you say, "what about the Levitical washings?"
 Those were different.
 The Levitical washings of the hands and the feet and the head and all of that were frequent.
-There were certain ceremonial bathings among the Essenes, which was a community of the Jews living out in that area; but all of those, listen to this, purification ceremonies were repeated daily and even hourly if you sin.
-Do you understand that?
+There were certain ceremonial bathings among the Essenes, which was a community of the Jews living out in that area; but all of those - listen to this - purification ceremonies were repeated daily and even hourly if you sin.
+You understand that?
 These were just ceremonial washings, and every time you suspected another pollution, you did it again.

-Lemme show you something.
+Let me show you something.
 What made him great?
 What made him great?
-No. 1, I'm gonna give you six, jot 'em down.
-No. 1 made him great - he was obedient to God's Word.
+Number one.
+I'm gonna give you six, jot 'em down.
+Number one, made him great, he was obedient to God's Word.
 From the very beginning of his life, he obeyed.
 From the very start of his life, he obeyed.
 He never wavered from the calling that God had given to him.
 From the time that he was a little child, he obeyed God.
 That's part of greatness.